 The animal collections within the CBG represent cutting-edge, publicly accessible biological resources.
 These collections are unique in Canada as being completely digitized.
 All voucher specimens have been digitally recorded, and the large majority are associated with a DNA barcode record and specimen photograph.
 A collection information management system makes these over 2.5M digitized specimens available for taxonomic assessment and facilitates collaboration among institutions and researchers.
-The Collection Unit also serves as an R&D facility focused on developing high-throughput methods of collecting, preparing, databasing, imaging, and tissue sampling animal specimens for DNA analysis.
+The Collection Unit also serves as an R&D facility focused on developing high-throughput methods of collecting, preparing, databasing, and tissue sampling animal specimens for DNA analysis.
 This Unit has active field collecting programs in collaboration with government and non-governmental partners in Canada.

 The mission of the Genomics Unit is to advance species discovery and identification through the analysis of short, standardized gene regions known as DNA barcodes.
 This Unit runs a world-class facility (CCDB) for high-throughput DNA barcoding, with a capacity for analyzing one million specimens per year and an active R&D unit.
 Analytical services are provided in support of all stages of the DNA barcoding pipeline from molecular analysis to data management.
-The CCDB is the primary analytical facility for the International Barcode of Life (iBOL) Project, the largest molecular biodiversity initiative ever undertaken.
+The CCDB is the primary analytical facility for the International Barcode of Life (iBOL) Consortium, the largest molecular biodiversity initiative ever undertaken.
 Apart from analytical services, the Genomics Unit has custody of a repository of DNA extracts, which represent a genetic legacy resource that is maintained for further molecular analysis, such as for Tree of Life or genomics projects.

 The CBG’s Informatics Unit leads the development of computational resources and methodologies necessary for the management and interpretation of data generated through research activities at the Centre and by its partner institutions.
 It is responsible for bioinformatics methodology development using a range of computational techniques (including knowledge gathering and discovery methods, phylogenetics, machine learning, high performance and grid computing, database development, and human interface design) to facilitate the analysis and linking of molecular, natural history, and taxonomic data.
 Two prominent contributions include the BOLD web platform, a globally recognized bioinformatics workbench and database, and the BIN framework, an algorithmic approach to unsupervised classification systems which assigns specimens to species from sequence data.
 The Informatics Unit is responsible for the management of all data generated at the CBG and supports ongoing research through consultation and data analysis services.